We ask you, humbly, to help us.

 broken bones set by a physician and then seek healing from a Christian Science

 Practitioner.
-Most have no objection to the use of glasses and canes.
+Most have no objection to the use of eye glasses and canes.
 Many Christian

 Scientists do not use medicine or go to doctors; they choose prayer when faced with a

-personal medical problem, in themselves or their children.
+personal medical problem, either for themselves or their children.
 They base these beliefs on the many passages in the Christian Scriptures (New Testament) which

 describe Jesus Christ or the apostles healing sick people in the first century CE.
 The